LiaoxyuCM/FidoFido/readme.md

 rm -rf ./.git

 # Step 2
-pip install -r requirements.txt # If you didn't installed Django and Markdown (These packages are REQUIRED!). python manage.py makemigrations python manage.py migrate python manage.py createsuperuser # This command will ask you entering username, email and password. python manage.py runserver
+pip install -r requirements.txt # If you didn't installed the PyPI package listed above (These packages are REQUIRED!). python manage.py makemigrations python manage.py migrate python manage.py collectstatic # This command will ask you "You have requested to collect static files at the destination location as specified in your settings file.
+This will overwrite existing files!
+Are you sure you want to do this?"
+Enter "yes" to continue. python manage.py createsuperuser # This command will ask you entering username, email and password. python manage.py runserver
 ```